 A formulation for the inverse determination of unknown steady boundary conditions in heat conduction and thermoelasticity for three-dimensional problems has been developed using FEM.
 The formulation has been tested numerically using an annular geometry with a known analytic solution.
 The formulation can predict the temperatures and displacements on the unknown boundary with high accuracy in the annular domain without the need for regularization.
 However, regularization was required in order to compute a good solution when measurement errors in the over-specified boundary conditions were added.
 Three different regularization methods were applied.
 All allow a stable QR factorization to be computed, but only method 3 resulted in highly accurate temperature predictions on the unknown boundaries for large values of measurement errors.
 However, all regularization methods prevented amplification of the measurement errors.
 It was shown that the FEM formulation can accurately predict unknown boundary conditions for multiply-connected domains when a good regularization scheme is used.
-Further research is needed to develop better regularization methods so that the present formulation can be made more robust with respect to measurement errors and more complex geometries.
-Further research is also needed to improve regularization for inverse problems in elasticity over complicated domains.
+Further research is needed to develop better regularization methods so that the present formulation can be made more robust with respect to measurement errors used with more complex geometries.
+Further research is also needed to make the current solution procedure more computationally efficient so that thermoelastic inverse problems for complex 3-D domains can be solved.